How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 • Engine generation or design revision

-For example, two engines with the same horsepower may use different cooling components if one is a short-shaft and the other is a long-shaft version.
+For example, two engines with the same horsepower may use different components if one is a short-shaft and the other is a long-shaft version.

 Common Misconceptions About Model Numbers